 For those who haven’t started an online business yet, this section can give you valuable insight into tools, tactics, and information you can use to build your future business more successfully, and for those who already have an online business up and running, this section can give you a glimpse into where you stand amongst your peers who also have online businesses on the go.

 ECOMMERCE PLATFORM OR MARKETPLACE PROVIDER

-When we conducted this ecommerce survey last year we noticed that a large part of our audience has built their online businesses not only on ecommerce platforms like Shopify, BigCommerce, and Magento but also on ecommerce marketplaces like Amazon eBay and Etsy.
+When we conducted this ecommerce survey last year we noticed that a large part of our audience has built their online businesses not only on an ecommerce platform like Shopify but also on ecommerce marketplaces like Amazon eBay and Etsy.
 Online marketplaces can be a lucrative way for new businesses to launch into the ecommerce industry because there are already customers browsing and shopping on these marketplaces, which gives more exposure to brands listing products on the marketplace and makes it easier to get initial sales.

 BUILDING BUSINESSES AROUND A PASSION

 This is one of our favorite questions to ask entrepreneurs with ecommerce stores because we love seeing entrepreneurs passionate about the products they sell and the market they serve.
 We’ve discussed this on the blog before, but being an entrepreneur isn’t always easy and being passionate about what you do can really help see you through the challenging times.

 It is by no means necessary to only start an online business because you’re passionate about the products you sell or the market you serve, however, it can be helpful in the long run to love what you sell and whom you sell it to.